About Us

 Sandy LaRowe

-The newest member of the Spreading Threads Board of Directors is Sandy LaRowe.
-She said she has always wanted to become more involved in volunteering for a nonprofit organization but her work schedule always seemed to get in the way.
+LaRowe said she has always wanted to become more involved in volunteering for a nonprofit organization, but her work schedule always seemed to get in the way.
 Now, the Portland, Oregon, native who has more than 25 years of experience in the apparel and footwear industry has made the time to volunteer for Spreading Threads.

 Dagny Phillips